r-lib/devtools/README.md

 * `devtools.name`: your name, used to sign emails
 * `devtools.desc.author`: your R author string, in the form of `"Hadley Wickham <h.wickham@gmail.com> [aut, cre]"`.
 Used when creating default `DESCRIPTION` files.
 * `devtools.desc.license`: a default license used when creating new packages

+# Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](conduct.md).
+By participating in this project you agree to abide by its terms.